 Alternative Character Interpretation: If Harry's theory about how Fred and George pranked Rita Skeeter is correct then the lovable tricksters could be seen as mind-raping someone with a false memory charm to destroy their career, thereby exposing them to the ire of very dangerous people.
 Harsher in Hindsight much?

 There's a long running debate within the fandom on whether Harry is a sociopath or not.
+The fact that the author admittedly is makes this an interesting one.

-Critical Research Failure: The Stanford Prison Experiment is taken at face value and treated as a serious piece of research; in real life it's considered a complete joke which functions as a checklist of how not to do research (as explained on its own page).
+The Stanford Prison Experiment is taken at face value and treated as a serious piece of research; in real life it's considered a complete joke which functions as a checklist of how not to do research (as explained on its own page).

 Lampshaded when Daphne Greengrass says Lucius Malfoy would skin his son alive and turn him into trousers if he heard him talking against blood purism.